Irish Girl Guides: Senior Branch

-When a Guide reaches 14 years of age she is eligible to attend Senior Branch events, follow the Senior Branch programme within her Guide Company (as a senior patrol or on her own) and she can be registered at National Office to be put on the mailing list for The Welly!! and Trefoil News.
+When a Guide reaches 14 years of age she is eligible to attend Senior Branch events, follow the Senior Branch programme within her Guide Company (as a senior patrol or on her own).
 By the time she finishes Guides the natural progression will be to join a Senior Branch unit, become a Leader or both depending on the choices available to her locally.

-The aim of being a Senior Branch member is to enable the individual to work towards her full potential as an adult, physically, mentally, socially and spiritually.
-Senior Branch members organise activities and events that are of interest to them and, with the help of a Leader, they are encouraged to be independent and self-sufficient and to enjoy themselves!

 Senior Branch members can work towards the Bronze Star, Silver Moon and Golden Sun awards.
 Completing these also qualifies one for the corresponding Gaisce award.